mpereira/macbook-playbook/README.md

 Automatically prepare a Macbook for development and desktop tasks using Ansible.

+## Warning

+At the current state this project is not usable be people other than me out of the box.

 ## Tested on

 - MacBookPro11,1 with OS X 10.9 (13A2093)